- Register Online

-- Skating on the Ackerman and Baker rinks (which have plastic liners) when the ice it too thin, may result in skates breaking through the ice and cutting the liner.
-If the liner is cut, water escapes and it makes it harder for crews to make ice
+- Ackerman Park and Baker Park rinks have plastic liners.
+If someone skates when the ice is too thin, the blades may break through the ice and cut the liner.
+If the liner is cut, water escapes and it makes it harder for crews to make ice.